 – Do I need to place a deposit?
 Placing a deposit assures you a “pick” from current or upcoming litters.
 It is a non-refundable deposit.
 However, once a deposit has been placed you can change the puppy that the deposit is applied to.
 You will be contacted when it is time to pick out your puppy, which takes place when the litter is 6 weeks of age.
 We will not hold a puppy until we receive a deposit unless we have a signed contract at which point we will allow five business days to receive the deposit by mail.
 Communication is KEY.
 If you think it will take longer for the deposit to arrive, please let us know so that we do not give your “pick”/puppy to someone else thinking you have changed your mind.
 The balance of the money is due when you pick up the puppy or before the puppy is shipped.

 – Are your puppies socialized?
-Our puppies are born in our home and stay in our home the entire 8 weeks.
+Our puppies are born in our home and stay in our home the entire time we have them.
 They live in our puppy/family room where they get lots of attention and love.
 We put them on a socialization schedule at three weeks of age and begin a systematic program of acquainting the puppy with people and the surroundings that people live in.
 By the time puppies are eight weeks of age they are, calm, at the beginning stages of house breaking, and ready to bond with their new families.
 Using this systematic approach has brought us wonderful results including very happy customers.
 According to research, by the time a puppy is eight weeks of age, their EEG readings are that of an adult dog.
 By no means do they have the maturity of an adult dog but many of those behavior patterns have been set and our goal is to have them set with people in mind.
 Socialization is one of our highest priorities.
 We have worked hard to accumulated some of the best blood lines in the world but if a puppy is neglected during the first weeks of life, the puppy will likely end up maladjusted.

 – If I am the 4th person to give you a deposit for a “Pick”, do I get 4th choice?
 Usually “picks” are divided by male and female based on a certain litter.
 If you had the “second pick male” then you would have the second choice of all of the males at the time the deposit it placed.
 Once a deposit is placed for a puppy from a specific litter, we do ask that you make a selection based on gender, color, or size at that time for us to hold that puppy for you.
 We start to allow visitors between 4-5 weeks of age.
 During your visitation time, all available and unspoken for puppies will be present for you to meet and interact with.
 You can then confirm which puppy you would like to pick.
 The first deposit placed is not always guaranteed “pick” of the litter.”
-LV Doodles always reserve the right for “pick” of the litter.
+Vegas Doodles always reserve the right for “pick” of the litter.
 For example, we might want to keep a puppy.

 – What are the main differences between a male and a female?
 Temperamentally, there is little difference between the sexes.
 Neither sex is harder to housetrain, and both are equally intelligent and affectionate.
 Both are excellent with children, and both make excellent companions.
 Problems of aggressiveness, which males of other breeds may exhibit, should not occur our doodles.
 Sex-related behavior such as mounting and marking may be exhibited by some males, particularly if other males are present or if the male has been used for breeding.
 Neutering a male dog before a year of age will help to alleviate the above problems.
 Since there is no responsible reason NOT to spay a female (unless she was bought from a serious hobby breeder specifically for showing or breeding), the estrous cycle in the female need not be a consideration.”